JaxProjex/traccarTakFlow/README.md

 -ping node: starts the msg payload to the http request nodes.

--http request nodes: send an http request to traccar servers api to get position informationa and device information.
+-http request nodes: sends an http request to traccar servers api to get position information and device information.

--join node: joins the response from both requests into one message of all device and position information.
+-join node: joins the response from both get requests into one message of all device and position information.

--sort node: sorts, correlates and pairs device information with its correct position information (required for multiple traccar clients), and then sends each paired device and position information as a individual msg payload to get parsed into a CoT msg.
+-sort node: sorts, correlates and pairs device information with its correct position information (required for multiple traccar clients), and then sends each paired device and position information as a individual msg payload to get parsed into a CoT marker.

--traccar json node: extracts and formats the device and position information into a template that can be translated into a CoT msg.
-Runs a series of if/else statements to issue the color and shape of the CoT marker (if using "pointers).
+-traccar json node: extracts and formats the device and position information into a json template that can be translated and encoded into a CoT marker.
+Also runs a series of if/else statements to issue the color and shape of the CoT marker.

 -tak node: formats and encodes the json into a properly formatted CoT marker read and digested by TAK.